What Nano Coatings Can and Can’t Do on PCB Assemblies

 ↑ Back to top

 Note: This article provides general technical guidance only.
-Final design, safety and compliance decisions must be verified by the product manufacturer and validated against the applicable standards.
+Final coating strategy, material selection, safety and compliance decisions must be verified by the product manufacturer and validated against the applicable standards and qualification tests.